 Movement on this lawsuit has been incredibly slow.
 The infringer’s many delay tactics were, no doubt, meant to wear me down emotionally and drain my finances.
 And they were nearly successful.

 Facing another major investment of funds to prepare for trial, in February we proposed a settlement agreement.
 After initially accepting our offer, months of foot-dragging, refusal to sign documents, and periods of sporadic communication followed.
 Eventually, we had to file a motion asking the judge to enforce the settlement agreement, which he did on October 16th.

 GoPetFriendly.com received a $30,000 cash settlement from Mr. Neziol.
-While this was only a fraction of the legal fees we incurred, it was rewarding to read that he resigned as president and CEO of the company on October 15th.
+While this covered only a fraction of the legal fees we incurred, reading that he resigned as president and CEO of the company on October 15th brought some additional relief.

-In addition, GoPetFriendly.com was awarded a judgement for $200,000 against the company, which has since changed it’s name to Rain Forest International, Inc. Whether we’ll be able to collect on the judgement remains to be seen.
+In addition, GoPetFriendly.com was awarded a judgement for $200,000 against the company, which is now called Rain Forest International, Inc. Whether we’ll be able to collect on the judgement remains to be seen.

 Finally, we’re waiting for the judge to rule on a motion for judgement in default that we’ve filed against the two other people who ran the company during the infringement period.
 They didn’t respond to our counterclaim, and therefore lost by default.
 This motion should just be a formality that will allow us to file a judgement against them.
 According to the law, they are personally liable for the damages in a copyright infringement case, so hopefully we’ll collect another chunk of the legal fees we’ve incurred.

 In addition to learning about copyright law and the legal system, this lawsuit has been a personal growth experience for me.
 Rereading the early posts I wrote on this subject is hard.
 I still feel the righteous indignation that I felt when I learned someone had stolen my work.
 But this has been a brawl.
 And it has taught me some valuable lessons: